 - Place the raspberries, maple syrup, vanilla, Cointreau, and water in a saucepan.
 Heat over medium heat.
 When it starts to bubble rapidly, stir constantly for 1 to 2 minutes until thickened and the fruit breaks down.

 - Reduce the heat until raspberries bubble at a low simmer.
 Cook 10 to 12 minutes until thickened and broken down.
+Serve warm or refrigerate until serving (store refrigerated up to 1 week).

 *Use 3 tablespoons for a sweet tart sauce, and 4 tablespoons for a sweeter sauce.
 When we paired this sauce with our flourless chocolate cake, 3 tablespoons was perfect.